nhu92/HiCassembly/allHiC.md

 Output of this step is `groups.asm.fasta` and `groups.agp`. `groups.asm.fasta` is the final HiC result.

 ## Step 11: Plot chromatin contacting map
-This step is for plotting chromatin contacting map to examine the quality of HiC assembly.
-The plot will only be perform on linkage groups we selected.
+This step is for plotting chromatin contacting map to evaluate the quality of HiC assembly.
+The plot will only be performed on linkage groups we selected.
 All the raw contigs will be ignored in plotting.

 Following scripts are used to generate a list of group names, parse it to python scripts to generate group length for plotting.
 Two python scripts [seqlength.py](https://github.com/gudusanjiao/HiCassembly/blob/main/miscellaneous/seqlength.py) and [pick_seq_list.py](https://github.com/gudusanjiao/HiCassembly/blob/main/miscellaneous/pick_seq_list.py) are offered in this repository.
 You can also have your own scripts to do this job.
 I am just offering my solutions here (I am bad at coding so these codes might be silly in some ways).
 ```bash